Aliyah Diary 6: Getting Comfortable

 We should be in Israel – that’s a clear prophecy in the Torah that we will return – and for me, millions of Jews here again is one of the greatest “proofs” that the Torah is true.

-So for right now, my “spiritual journey” … and my Cheshbon haNefesh machine / wife have led me to a new community in Israel full of over-educated people who take their Judaism very seriously too, even though religious standards are more lax than where I was when in yeshiva.
+So for right now, my “spiritual journey” … and my Cheshbon haNefesh machine have led me to a new community in Israel full of over-educated people who take their Judaism very seriously too, even though religious standards are more lax than where I was when in yeshiva.

 Hopefully, unlike my older blog articles, I’ll be able to read this one in ten years.